kostadubovskiy/JRK/README.md

 JRK Kaffe APCS Team Final Project: Joseph Othman & Kosta Dubovskiy

 # Tentative Idea
-Tetris:
+Knockout Jr.:
+    Based off of the Knockout game in game pigeon on iPhones, there is a playing area(iceberg) where each player starts with an equal amount of players(penguins).
+The goal is to direct your players into the opponents players to push them off of the iceberg.
+Basically, a bit like king of the hill with teams.

-  One and two-player game mode options using either wsda keys or up-down-left-right arrow keys or both in processing.
+    One and two-player game mode options using mouse selection input

   ## Relevance
-    Data structures: 2 heaps to calculate median time-taken to place a block 1 heap to compare player scores in split screen mode 1 or 2 randomly filled array priority queues to determine the order in which blocks come down onto the screen
+    Data structures: 2 pairs of min/max heaps to calculate median score of each player over a _ game series 1 heap to compare player scores in split screen mode 1 array priority queue to determine the order in which penguins are de-thawed (enabled for selection) 1 queue for the order of turns

   ## Housing
-    It will be made with a combination of Processing for the GUI and Java classes for the backend It will be launched via terminal, by running the main.pde file.
+    It will be made with a combination of Processing for the GUI and Java classes for the back-end It will be launched via terminal, by running the main.pde file.